Quantum Phase diagrams and transitions for Chern topological insulators: Conclusion and Outlook

-We have studied the methods for computing the Chern number in 2D topological insulators.
-It was shown that there exists an equivalence between the fiber-bundle picture and the mapping degree picture.
-This equivalence resulted in the rather simpler ray method as opposed to the integration of the connection over the whole ($T^2$) Brillouin zone.
-Physically, this means that we do not need to compute the ground state wave function in order to know its Chern number \S\ref{subsection:calcdegree}.
-In certain cases, it suffices to compute the degree of Hamiltonian in the momentum space.
-This relationship also provided insight into constructing new models with higher Chern numbers.
-There are two main obvious ways to construct higher degree Hamiltonians: composing the domain space with a mapping to itself (e.g. $T^2\to T^2$ in the case of a 2D periodic Brillouin zone) or composing with a mapping from the target space to itself (e.g. $S^2\to S^2$ in the case of a Bloch sphere).
-The first case can be naturally embedded as distant-hopping interaction terms in real space.
-The requirement that the new interactions have the same structure led to constraints on the range of hoppings admitted.
-This problem was solved through a very successful identification of the certain lattices with quadratic integers.
-The study then translates to questions about the existence of a representation of primes in certain quadratic forms \cite{cox1989primes}.
-This is controlled by the behavior of rational primes after extension as explained in the appendix \ref{par:quadratic}.
-Another direction was to provide new maps for honeycomb and triangular lattices that implement intrinsically new mapping with higher degree that is not obtained by composing.
-These later maps should be of experimental value as they only extend the real interaction terms.
-While analysis here is readily applicable for lattices that correspond to quadratic integer domain such as triangular and square lattices, many other types of lattices can be treated as easily with minor modifications.
+While the analysis here is readily applicable for lattices that correspond to quadratic integer domains such as triangular and square lattices, many other types of lattices can be treated as easily with minor modifications.
 This is because such lattices are often a subset of the former lattices.
 For example, honeycomb, Kagome, dice lattices can be completed into a triangular lattice, while Lieb, checkerboard (Planar Pyrochlore), rectangular lattices (with rational ratio between sides) can be completed into a square lattices.
 In this paper, we showed how honeycomb and Kagome lattices, as examples, can be treated using this construction.
-It should also be noted that one can use the methods here for lattices that consist of two superimposed lattices as well (e.g. a triangular lattice on top of a square lattice...etc).
+It should also be noted that one can use the methods here for lattices that consist of two superimposed lattices as well (e.g. a triangular lattice on top of a square lattice \dots etc).
 Another direction for generalization that is readily accounted for by this construction is the number of bands.
-Since the main method of using bigger commensurate sublattices to achieve higher-degree maps solely relies on composing in domain space (the Brillouin Zone), the construction applies as well to n-band systems, as evident by the three-band Kagome case which did not require any new modifications.
+Since the main method of using bigger commensurate sublattices to achieve higher-degree maps solely relies on composing in domain space (the Brillouin Zone), the construction applies as well to $n$-band systems, as evident by the three-band Kagome case which did not require any new modifications.
 These investigations present a unified way to look at many constructions in the physics literature where higher-Chern number models were constructed by distant-hopping \cite{Bena2011,Sticlet2013,Wang2015,Mondal2022,circuits2023,Woo2024}.
-It also presents new simpler models with high Chern numbers that should be useful in experiments for Chern insulators or fractional topological insulators as well.
+It also presents new simpler models with high Chern numbers that should be useful in experiments for Chern insulators or fractional topological insulators.